 Why Choose eCommerce?

 With more furniture retailers having a presence on the web, it’s crucial to set your website apart.
-From targeting the right customers to impressing them with a compelling design, eCommerce websites have a significant role in creating a seamless customer experience.
+From targeting the right customers to impressing them with a compelling web design, furniture eCommerce websites have a significant role in creating a seamless customer experience.

 This guide highlights 12 steps that will help retailers build a successful eCommerce website for home furnishings.

 Top Reasons Why an Integrated Furniture Website is an Asset to Your Retail Strategy:

 Selecting which technology platform you’ll choose to power your home furnishings website is a significant business decision.
 Top features to consider when evaluating a furniture eCommerce platform:

 Integration to Retail: Integration to your retail management system is a competitive advantage.
 Managing inventory and customers across a multi-channel market can be streamlined through a unified commerce solution.
 Integration enables data on inventory, customers, deliveries, and orders to be shared between channels in real-time.
 An integrated tool that can be a game changer is the digital Shopping Cart for home furnishings retail.
 Shopping Carts that are shareable between a website, in-store and mobile POS and Kiosks improve the customer experience significantly.

 eCommerce Hosting: Many furniture website builders provide the option to host your website in a cloud environment.
 This is a great option for retailers looking for their technical partner to manage uptime, upgrades, and server maintenance.

 Design Templates vs. Custom Code: Depending on the furniture website platform you choose, you may be able to begin creating a website to sell furniture through pre-defined templates that let you adjust colors, photography, and text through an easy-to-use Content Management System.
 For websites looking to grow their eCommerce presence, a custom design may be a strategic competitive differentiator.
 Some templates also have customizable features for a hybrid mix.